ai4ce/insta360_ros_driver/README.md

 catkin build
 ```

+Before continuing, **make sure the camera is set to dual-lens mode**

 The Insta360 requires sudo privilege to be accessed via USB.
 To compensate for this, a udev configuration can be automatically created that will only request for sudo once.
 The camera can thus be setup initially via:
 ```
 rosrun insta360_ros_driver setup.sh